What is an End-of-Life doula?

 No. We will not be able to provide these services.
 We will, however, be able to educate you on what services are available.

 Doulas are specially trained non-medical health care professionals.
 They are specifically trained in end of life care.
 The doulas offer suggestions for comfort to the patient and family.
 They provide support to the family and patient during all phases of care in what can be a very distressing time.

 Can I leave my loved one in your care?

 Yes.
 We will discuss your families level of support requirements in a service agreement.

 What are some examples of services?

-Decluttering and/or cleaning a home to be ready for sale so that a person can move to a retirement or nursing facility, or after a death, can be incredibly stressful for someone close to the situation.
+Decluttering and or cleaning a home to be ready for sale so that a person can move to a retirement or nursing facility or after death.
+This can be incredibly stressful for someone close to the situation.

 Want to attend your funeral?

 You can.
-The Journey-Party allows clients to celebrate their life with important people by way of a completely tailored celebration of life event held before the end of life .
+The End-Of-Life Journey Party allows clients to celebrate their life with important people through a completely tailored celebration of life event held before the end of life.